Who is this for?

 Research Administration Training: STAR program: Provides information about CFI workshops and U of T-specific resources on fair market valuation and best practices

-- CFI Forms and Templates: Documents used to report salary costs of personnel involved in the installation, operation or maintenance of infrastructure
+- CFI Forms and Templates: Documents used to report salary costs of personnel involved in the installation of infrastructure

 Please contact the Research Services Office or Innovations & Partnership Office staff member listed under 'Authorized By' on the FreD.